The year in travel: Simon Calder looks back at the highs (and mostly lows) of 2022

 June

-As airline and airport bosses pinned the blame for staff shortage on Brexit, the-then aviation minister, Robert Courts, insisted it was “not likely” that leaving the EU played a part in the chronic staff shortages afflicting aviation.
+As airline and airport bosses pinned the blame for staff shortage on Brexit, the then aviation minister, Robert Courts, insisted it was “not likely” that leaving the EU played a part in the chronic staff shortages afflicting aviation.

 But easyJet chief executive Johan Lundgren said: “Pre-pandemic we would have turned down 2-2.5 per cent [of workers] because of nationality issues.
 Now it’s 35-40 per cent.”